top of page

 That’s what I’ve been walking toward.

-I'd be lying if I said I wasn't still hoping that a Union waits at the end of the path.
+I'd be lying if I said I wasn't still hoping that a relationship, a Union, waits at the end of the path.

 I still long for that end of the movie kiss.
 The fairy-tale ending I tell myself not to believe in.
 Because believing in it feels too risky.
 What if I do and then it doesn't arrive?
 What if there never is a happy ending and this is all there is?
 What if none of it was real?